goliatone/wee-things-workshop/tutorials/3-wifi-ap/README.md

 wifi.ap.config(cfg)
 ```

-We then have to configure the **IP** address clients will use to connect to the board:
+We then have to configure the **IP** address clients, like a web browser, will use to connect to the board:

 ```lua
 address = {